xuankimtran/docs-1/pages/katalon-studio/docs/installing-webdriveragent-for-ios-devices.md

 ### Setting up the iOS device

-1. Any device for development with Xcode must be listed in your online Apple developer portal.
-To learn more about registering your device in Apple Developer Portal, you can refer to wikiHow document here: [How to Add a New Device to Your Apple Developer Portal](https://www.wikihow.com/Add-a-New-Device-to-Your-Apple-Developer-Portal).
+1. Any device for development with Xcode must be listed in the Apple developer portal.
+To learn more about registering your device in Apple Developer Portal, you can refer to the wikiHow document here: [How to Add a New Device to Your Apple Developer Portal](https://www.wikihow.com/Add-a-New-Device-to-Your-Apple-Developer-Portal).
 2. Connect an iOS device to your computer via USB.
 3. On your iOS device, confirm that you trust this Mac on the **Trust This Computer** pop up.
 4. To enable **UI Automation** on the device, navigate to **Settings > Developer**.
 In the **UI Automation** section, turn on the setting for **Enable UI Automation**.